 Pre-qualification is normally determined by a loan officer.
 After interviewing you, the loan officer determines the potential loan amount for which you may be approved.
 The loan officer does not issue loan approval therefore, pre-qualification is not a commitment to lend.
 After the loan officer determines that you pre-qualify, he/she then issues a pre-qualification letter.
 The pre-qualification letter is used when you make an offer on a property.
 The pre-qualification letter informs the seller that your financial situation has been reviewed by a professional, and you will likely be approved for a loan to purchase the home.

 Pre-approval is a step above pre-qualification.
-Pre-approval involves verifying your credit, down payment, employment history, etc. Your loan application is submitted to a lenderu2019s underwriter and a decision is made regarding your loan application.
+Pre-approval involves verifying your credit, down payment, employment history, etc. Your loan application is submitted to a lender's underwriter and a decision is made regarding your loan application.
 When your loan is pre-approved, you receive a pre-approval certificate.
 Getting your loan pre-approved allows you to close very quickly when you do find a home.
 Pre-approval can also help you negotiate a better price with the seller.

 Your loan can be sold at any time.
 There is a secondary mortgage market in which lenders frequently buy and sell pools of mortgages.
 This secondary mortgage market results in lower rates for consumers.
 A lender buying your loan assumes all terms and conditions of the original loan.
 As a result, the only thing that changes when a loan is sold is to whom you mail your payment.
 In the event your loan is sold you will be notified.
 You’ll be informed about your new lender, and where you should send your payments.

-A rate lock is a lenderu2019s promise to u201clocku201d a specified interest rate and a specified number of points for you for a specified period of time while your loan application is processed.
+A rate lock is a lender's promise to "lock" a specified interest rate and a specified number of points for you for a specified period of time while your loan application is processed.
 During that time, interest rates may change.
 But if your interest rate and points are locked in, you should be protected against increases.
 Conversely, a locked-in rate could also keep you from taking advantage of price decreases.